Ground Chicken Meatballs

 Originally published in March of 2016.

 Haha!
 I reached for the wrong bottle recently but mine didn’t come out good.
-I look forward to trying your recipe!
+Your meatballs were wonderful.

 Thank you Jill! 🙂

-I”m always looking for new and exciting meatballs recipes, this one will be a hit with my family!
+I”m always looking for new and exciting meatballs recipes, this was a hit with my family!

-These look so easy and tasty!
-And healthy!
+These were so easy and tasty!
 I love the use of almond flour instead of breadcrumbs.
 Yum!

 Thanks so much Sophia!
 I love swapping in almond flour!

 Love this recipe.
 Definitely a must try.
 Your instructions are so simple too.
-Would be great for a snack or even in a gravy.
+Would be great in a gravy too.

 Thanks Roxana!
 Mmm.
 A gravy would be perfect!

 I love the flavors here, and the idea of swapping in almond flour for a small way to reduce carbs and gluten!
-Such an easy thing I just never thought of before.
-These are a great easy dinner, especially since my little one loves meatballs!
+Such an easy and delicious recipe!

 Thanks so much, Monica!
 They are so tasty!

 We are huge fans of meatballs and I’m always looking for new ways to use ground chicken and so your recipe is definitely a keeper in my book.
-Looking forward to trying and thanks so much for sharing!
+Looking forward to making them again!

 Thank you Dan!
 I appreciate it.

 I love meatballs, they are so versatile.
 They can be the main dish, or a snack!
-This recipe sounds delicious.
+This recipe was delicious.

 Thank you Denise!

-Very unique and tasty recipe i am always looking for ways to spice up and put a change on the age old classic meat ball !
-Also great description !
+This is a very unique and tasty recipe.
+I am always looking for ways to spice up and change the age-old classic meatball!

 Thanks Analida!
 I love changing up recipes too!